Ephemeral OS disks for Azure VMs

 If opting for temp disk placement the Final Temp disk size = (Initial temp disk size - OS image size).

-Basic Linux and Windows Server images in the Marketplace that are denoted by [smallsize] tend to be around 30 GiB and can use most of the available VM sizes.
+Basic Linux and Windows Server images in the Marketplace that are denoted with [smallsize] tend to be around 30 GiB and can use most of the available VM sizes.
 Ephemeral disks also require that the VM size supports Premium storage.
 The sizes usually (but not always) have an s in the name, like DSv2 and EsV3.
 For more information, see Azure VM sizes for details around which sizes support Premium storage.

 Note